On the origin of the chemical bimodality of disk stars: A tale of merger and migration: Chemical bimodality in the [ /Fe] vs. [Fe/H] plane

 Bringing the findings of this figure together, the horizontal age gradient and the "diagonal" radius separation in the [Fe/H] vs. [$\alpha$/Fe] is simply a reflection of the fact that to first order at each time star formation in the disk happens at different radii whose metallicity decreases with increasing radii due to the metallicity gradient of the disk itself.
 However, that we find all these birth radii in the solar vicinity tells us a lot about the impact of radial migration in these disks.
 All panels in fig. \ref{fig:insitu} are selected to only show stars in between $7<R<9$ kpc but we find that the high-$\alpha$ sequence stars must have migrated outwards in order to be found at $\sim8$ kpc today while for the low-$\alpha$ sequence we find that stars come both from the inner and the outer disk (sometimes as far as $15-20$ kpc).
 These results are in agreement with estimates of the radial migration strength of the MW disk stars \citep[$\sim3.6$ kpc][]{Frankel2018} and recent findings of a strong impact of radial migration in the MW by \citet{Feuillet2019}.
 We find that the $\alpha$-bimodality is already present at time of birth of the stars but with a much stronger radial separation.
 At birth high-$\alpha$ stars were more concentrated to the galactic center while low-$\alpha$ stars were born further out.
 Radial migration washes out this radial separation and leads to a stronger overlap of the two sequences at the solar radius at present-day.

-To conclude, figure \ref{fig:insitu} and \ref{fig:age} show that during the early history of these MW analogues chemical evolution quickly pre-enriches the ISM to form the high-$\alpha$ sequence.
+To conclude, Figs. \ref{fig:insitu}, \ref{fig:birth_r} and \ref{fig:age} show that during the early history of these MW analogues chemical evolution quickly pre-enriches the ISM to form the high-$\alpha$ sequence.
 From there the evolution then progresses at each radius almost self-similar reflecting the metal gradient in the disk.
 Then, at some point in time a rapid event leads to the dilution of the iron abundance in the ISM while at the same time keeping the $\alpha$ abundance almost constant.
 Thus, the next generation of stars will be born at lower metallicity but the same [$\alpha$/Fe] value as the previous generation and as such forming the low-$\alpha$ sequence.
+In this way, a chemical bimodality of the disk stars (at each radius) is established at the time of birth of the low-$\alpha$ stars.
+This bimodality is then modified by radial orbit migration during the successive evolution of the galaxy.
 As we will show in the next section, such a dilution is caused by gas rich mergers of satellites in these simulations.
 The almost pristine gas of the satellites will bring in a lot of hydrogen therefore lowering the [Fe/H] ratio while almost no iron or at least the same amount of iron and $\alpha$ is brought into the disk ISM by this event.
 Thus, the ratio of [$\alpha$/Fe] stays almost constant.
 Here it is only important that the merger is gas rich in order to dilute the disk gas but not a major merger in which case it might destroy the stellar disk.